Ex Astris Scientia

 Rating: 2

-Pen Pals Stardate 42695.3: As a test of his leadership skills, Wesley is ordered to assemble a team of older crewmates to investigate unusually strong geological activities on the planets in the Selcundi Drema sector.
+Stardate 42695.3: As a test of his leadership skills, Wesley is ordered to assemble a team of older crewmates to investigate unusually strong geological activities on the planets in the Selcundi Drema sector.
 In the meantime Data, in defiance of the Prime Directive, has answered to a transmission from a girl named Sarjenka on the unstable planet Drema IV.
 Picard reluctantly agrees to help the girl and her civilization but orders Data to sever the contact.
 Yet, when Sarjenka can't stay at home any longer Data eventually brings her aboard the Enterprise.
-Wesley and his team devise a plan to eliminate the tectonic stress through in the dilithium deposits that are about to break the planet apart.
+Wesley and his team devise a plan to eliminate the tectonic stress in the dilithium deposits that are about to tear the planet apart.
 After they have succeeded, Picard has Dr. Pulaski erase all memories of Data and the ship from Sarjenka's brain.

 "Pen Pals" is an unusual episode because it involves several members of the cast personally without becoming trifling the way it happened most recently in "The Icarus Factor".
 It is ironical that of all crew members Data is the one whose interest in the Drema system goes beyond the cold investigation of an astrophysical phenomenon, the one who cares for the people and not just for the scientific mission and for the letters of the Prime Directive.
 It is an appreciable new development that of all crew members he receives the most support from Dr. Pulaski, the woman who initially called into question that he could possibly be more than a machine.